geektrust/coding-problem-artefacts/build-files/java/README.md

 ### Gradle build.gradle

 In the Gradle `build.gradle` file we have provided a [Gradle Jar Task](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.bundling.Jar.html) which is used to create a build jar file.
 Please do not edit the `archiveBaseName` (*geektrust* in this case) under its `jar` section, and add the fully qualified name of your Main class file in the `attributes` section under `manifest`.
 You can also edit the Group ID.
+You can also add your dependecies if any to the 'dependencies' section.
+The required gradle version is 5.1.

 For e.g if fully qualified name of your Main class in the project is `com.example.Main` then your `build.gradle` will look like this.